-When choosing telescope eyepieces or binoculars you’ll likely come across these different types of optical coatings.
-If like me, what these mean for the view you get through your instrument will escape you as a novice backyard astronomer.
+When choosing telescope eyepieces or binoculars you’ll likely come across different types of optical coatings and wonder what’s the best optical coating for astronomy.
+If like me, you as a novice backyard astronomer may find it confusing knowing what each means for the view you get through your instrument.

 The following is what I’ve since discovered about the different types and what each have to offer…